A Complete Review of Berberine for Health and Longevity Versus Metformin

 This involves sugar, insulin, and fat of course.

 First, how did berberine compare versus metformin?

-It was found that hypoglycemic effect of berberine is comparable to that of metformin.
-The level of hemoglobin A1c (HbA1c), fasting and postprandial glucose decreased by 7.5%, 6.9% and 11.1% respectively at the end of the trial.
+It was found that the hypoglycemic effect of berberine is comparable to that of metformin.
+The level of hemoglobin A1c (HbA1c), fasting and postprandial glucose decreased by 7.5%, 6.9%, and 11.1% respectively at the end of the trial.